 - 1001+ queries per month ($2 per query)

 This tiered pricing scheme is quite common, where the more the service is used, the larger the discount is.

-Stripe will be the billing provider that we will use to invoice and charge customers for their usage.
-Stripe is simple to use and will allow us to easily set up products and pricing to adhere to the pricing scheme above.
+Stripe will be the billing provider that we will use to invoice and charge customers via online payment for their usage.
+Stripe payments are simple to use and will allow us to easily set up products and pricing to adhere to the pricing scheme above.
 In Stripe, this type of pricing scheme is called Graduated Pricing.

 Of course, there are multiple ways to implement pricing schemes in Stripe that will work with Moesif.
 This is just one example of how it could be done.